utec-cs2901-2019-2/easy-exam-grupo-ii/Documentation/User_Guide/UserGuide.md

 The system has two types of users: Administrator and Standard user.
 - Standard user: Any user registered to Easy Exam
-- Administrator user: Administrates the service.
+- Administrator user: Manage the service.
 Has the ability to modify problems and block/delete users.
 It is considered to be a person with knowledge in computer science and database.

 ## Value Proposition